 The thing is, this armor is extremely versatile.
 It can take a few hits and it’s light enough that you can easily maintain Medium load and dodge roll effectively.
 So if you have to evade an attack by a slow-moving enemy, you can do that.
 Or you can invest in some Endurance and brace for an impact with a shield.
 Even if the shield fails, a blow or two at point blank range won’t kill you.

 The Crucible Tree Set is one of the best Heavy armors in the entire game due to its fantastic damage negation against all types of damage.
 Physical defense is obviously a bit better than magical, but it’s still decent nonetheless.

 It’s also one of the nicest looking sets in the entire game, but to acquire it you have to play through a massive chunk of the game and reach Deeproot Depths before you can get it.
 After that, few enemies outside of some bosses should be able to down you in a few hits, especially if you stay vigilant.
 This is meant for Elden Ring Bow Build players who like to get up close and personal in combat.
-On the subject of bosses, consider reading our Elden Ring bosses tier list.

 The only downside to this armor is that it is extremely heavy.
 Putting this entire set on by itself is more than enough to put you at Medium Load, or even Heavy Load if you haven’t been putting points into Endurance to increase your equip load.
 Add a weapon on top of that, and you can get over-encumbered extremely easily.
 So don’t skip out on Endurance, and at a high enough stat level, you can even dodge roll effectively.